MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-replication/migrate-sysvol-to-dfsr.md

 The SYSVOL migration guide provides topics that describe a range of concepts and procedures from the use of FRS to the use DFS.
 Use the following list to access articles about migrating the SYSVOL folder to use DFS Replication.

-### Conceptual information
+### Concepts

-Review concepts about SYSVOL migration states for a basic understanding of the migration tasks.
+Review these concepts about SYSVOL migration states for a basic understanding of the migration tasks.

 - [SYSVOL migration conceptual information](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/dd640170(v=ws.10))
 - [SYSVOL migration states](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/dd641052(v=ws.10))
 - [Overview of the SYSVOL migration procedure](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/dd639809(v=ws.10))

-### Procedure
+### Procedures

-Review concepts about SYSVOL migration procedures for a basic understanding of the migration states.
+Follow these SYSVOL migration procedures for a basic understanding of the migration states.

 - [SYSVOL migration procedure](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/dd639860(v=ws.10))
 - [Migrating to the Prepared state](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/dd641193(v=ws.10))